deppong/rlngine/README.md

 ```

 On windows, be sure the SDL2.dll is in the same directory as the executable before executing.
 This file can be found in the lib directory
+Also on windows, when running, make sure the directory you are running from is `.../rlngine/build/Debug/rlngine.exe`, and for linux currently
+on this build you also need move the rlngine executable to a secondary directory inside of the `build` directory